 11.6 The University also provides information about scholarships and bursaries available to applicants.
 Full details of eligibility and deadlines are available on the University website.

 11.7 Applicants who accept their offer of admission will be sent further welcome information prior to the start of semester, to ensure they are ready to start their studies.
 Entrants should check the Induction website for details of matriculation.
-These may be tailored to different types of students such as direct entrants, international students etc. We offer a short pre-induction course, ‘QM Advance’, for mature undergraduate students, to help ensure smooth transition into our courses.
+These may be tailored to different types of students such as direct entrants, international students etc.

 11.8 Direct entry students benefit from Direct Entrant Induction which is a designated induction programme for direct entrants at the start of the academic year.